Veturi

-Veturi Sundararama Murthy (29 January 1936 – 22 May 2010), known mononymously by his surname Veturi, was an Indian poet, lyricist and journalist who is popular for writing Telugu songs.
-His career in the Telugu cinema spanned more than four decades.
-He was highly admired and cherished for his deep and thoughtful lyrics in Telugu songs.
+Veturi Sundararama Murthy (29 January 1936 – 22 May 2010), known mononymously by his surname Veturi, was an Indian poet and lyricist who is known for his works in Telugu literature and cinema.
+Veturi is a recipient of the National Film Award, various Nandi Awards, Filmfare Awards, and other state honors.
+His career in Telugu cinema spanned more than four decades.

 Early life

 Veturi was born to Chandrasekhar Sastry and Kamalamba in Pedakallepalli, near Challapalli, Krishna into a Telugu Brahmin family.
 Veturi was a nephew of the Telugu Research Scholar Veturi Prabhakara Sastri.
 His grandfather Veturi Sundara Sastry was also a poet.

 Education

 Veturi completed his schooling in Diviseema, Jaggayyapeta, near Vijayawada in Krishna district, and SSLC in his grandmother's village.
 Later, Veturi went to Chennai for his intermediate studies and came back to Vijayawada where he completed his degree at S.R.R.
 Government College.
 He was a student of the legendary Viswanatha Satyanarayana at this college.